zaczap/bios201/Workshop2/README.md

 ```
 # In the commands below, you need to replace your sunet ID and the path to your copy of workshop 2.
 # ** Take note of where you download the files, we will need that information in a couple steps.**
+# ** You can first create and/or move to a folder where you want to put the files.**

 # If you are using Mac or Linux, from the terminal, run:
 scp <your_sunet>@corn.stanford.edu:<path/to/your/workshop2>/workshop2/bam_pass2/*_ReadsPerGene.out.tab .
 scp <your_sunet>@corn.stanford.edu:<path/to/your/workshop2>/workshop2/annotation/ensg2hgnc.txt .

-# If you are using windows, from the windows command line (not PuTTY):
+# If you are using windows, open a windows command prompt (not PuTTY).
+# You can find the command prompt by searching for "cmd" or "command" in your programs.
+# Then run:
 pscp <your_sunet>@corn.stanford.edu:<path/to/your/workshop2>/workshop2/bam_pass2/*_ReadsPerGene.out.tab .
 pscp <your_sunet>@corn.stanford.edu:<path/to/your/workshop2>/workshop2/annotation/ensg2hgnc.txt .
 ```